Haileybury Almaty: Curriculum

-Haileybury Almaty teaches pupils from 5–18 years of age and follows the British National Curriculum, which is adapted for local context.
+HBA follows a British type curriculum, and offers IGCSE and A Levels.
+The school teaches pupils from 5–18 years of age and follows the British National Curriculum, which is adapted for local context.
 Every pupil at Haileybury schools in Kazakhstan is assigned to one of four Houses within the school: Attlee, Bartle Frere, Edmonstone or Kipling.

 The school library has a collection of over 10,000 books and DVDs in English, Russian, and Kazakh.